Chapter 7 (Legion)

-"Chapter 7" is the seventh episode of the first season of the American cable television series Legion, based on the Marvel Comics character David Haller, and connected to the X-Men film series.
+"Chapter 7" is the seventh episode of the first season of the American surrealist superhero thriller television series Legion, based on the Marvel Comics character of the same name.
 The episode was written by co-producer Jennifer Yale and directed by Dennie Gordon.
 It originally aired on FX on March 22, 2017.

-The series follows David Haller, a "mutant" diagnosed with schizophrenia at a young age.
-Struggling to differentiate reality from fantasy, Haller tries to control his mutant powers and the sinister forces trying to control them while evading a government agency.
+The series follows David Haller, a "mutant" diagnosed with schizophrenia at a young age, as he tries to control his psychic powers and combat the sinister forces trying to control him.
 In the episode, the team uncovers the truth behind the Devil with Yellow Eyes, while David struggles in breaking free from his mind.

 According to Nielsen Media Research, the episode was seen by an estimated 0.716 million household viewers and gained a 0.4 ratings share among adults aged 18–49.
 The episode received critical acclaim, with critics praising the writing, character development, revelations, directing and performances.

 Plot

-The Devil with Yellow Eyes, in the form of Lenny (Aubrey Plaza), questions Amy (Katie Aselton) about her childhood, as well as David (Dan Stevens).
-The Devil with Yellow Eyes wants to know more about David's father, but also notes that Cary (Bill Irwin) has left the hospital.
+The Devil with Yellow Eyes, in the form of Lenny, questions Amy about her childhood, as well as David.
+The Devil with Yellow Eyes wants to know more about David's father, but also notes that Cary has left the hospital.

-Oliver (Jemaine Clement) guides Cary to the astral plane, taking him to the ice cube.
+Oliver guides Cary to the astral plane, taking him to the ice cube.
 Oliver explains that the parasite that torments David is a mutant named Amahl Farouk, also known as the Shadow King.
 Farouk locked David inside his mind, intending to fully possess his body.
 Cary then recalls that his body in real life holds a device that could prevent Farouk from taking over David's body, but needs the whole team back into their respective bodies.
 Using Oliver's diving suit, Cary wakes up Syd from her coma in Clockworks and takes her to the astral plane to explain his plan.
 Syd is instructed to go back and save the team, also receiving special glasses to help differentiate reality and fantasy.

 Melanie manages to reach the real world, where their bodies are stuck in time.
 She meets with Cary and Oliver, who does not recognize her.
 Trapped inside his mind in the form of a casket, David is helped by an iteration of his mind, who helps him understand his history with Farouk.
 David's biological father was a powerful mutant who defeated Farouk in the astral plane, making him lose his body.
 To protect David, his father put him in foster care, but Farouk eventually found him.
 Farouk intends to possess his body to get revenge at his father and eventually, conquer the world.
 With this knowledge, he breaks out of the corner and starts wandering throughout his mind.